huhongjia/whcexplorer/doc/api.md

 **Argument**

-1.pageNo `string` required: the number of page(can be null) 2.pageSize `string` required: the size of page(can be null) 3.propertyType `string` required:the type of property(can be null, default:-1, 50:fixed property, 51:Crowdsale, 54:managed property, -1:all)
+- pageNo `string` required: the number of page(can be null)
+- pageSize `string` required: the size of page(can be null)
+- propertyType `string` required:the type of property(can be null, default:-1, 50:fixed property, 51:Crowdsale, 54:managed property, -1:all)

 ##### Result